demisto/content/Packs/PANOSPolicyOptimizer/Integrations/PANOSPolicyOptimizer/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### pan-os-po-getstats
 ***
-Gets the Policy Optimizer statistics
+Gets the Policy Optimizer statistics.

 #### Base Command